 Many seniors believe that they cannot exercise because of their age and their decreased mobility.
-Wrong!
-A lack of mobility does NOT mean you can’t exercise and keep yourself vibrant!
+This couldn’t be further from the truth!
+A lack of mobility does NOT mean you can’t exercise and keep yourself vibrant.
 In fact, there are plenty of exercises designed to increase or maintain strength, flexibility, cardiovascular health and range of motion that you can perform comfortably and safely in a chair.

 If you have poor balance, joint pain, are recovering from a surgery or injury, or simply have not exercised for a long time, using a sturdy chair (without wheels) for support during exercise can help bring back the joy in movement and improve your fitness.